 How to Use binwalk (BSWJ)

-In this course, you will how to use Binwalk- a popular analysis tool for finding executable code and embedded files inside binary files.
-These images can be used to crack IoT devices or any device that relies on code that is embedded into hardware.
+In this “How to Use binwalk (BSWJ)” course, cybersecurity expert Joe Perry takes you on another “Breaking Stuff with Joe” (BSWJ) adventure by showing you how to use the analysis tool binwalk to find executable code and embedded files inside binary files.
+Such images can be used to crack IoT devices.

 Why use Binwalk?